 Our program is accredited by the Cystic Fibrosis Foundation (CFF), which partially funds our clinical research efforts.
 We actively participate in the organization's major initiatives, including:

-The CFF Registry:
+The CFF Registry

 With the patient's consent, we enter information about his or her condition, history and treatment into a database that covers more than 26,000 patients nationwide.
 All data entered is anonymous.
 The registry will provide researchers with a greater quantity and higher quality of data to aid in discovering new therapies and, ultimately, a cure

-The Therapeutics Development Network:
+The Therapeutics Development Network

-Comprised of nearly 80 U.S. research centers, this network oversees and evaluates the safety and quality of clinical trials, which may offer promising treatments for some of our patients
+Composed of nearly 80 U.S. research centers, this network oversees and evaluates the safety and quality of clinical trials, which may offer promising treatments for some of our patients

 In addition to working with the CFF, our researchers are pursuing groundbreaking projects such as: